wnbui/flashcards/README.md

-## Japanese Verbs
+## Flashcard App

 📝 `NOTE:` Paste the README templates for each subsequent lab here at the top, (i.e. lab 2, 3, 4).
 This will show a history of your development process including which users stories you completed and how your app looked and functioned at each step.

 ## Lab 1

 ### App Description
-Want to learn the top 100 most commonly used verbs in Japanese?
-This app will help you learn and memorize the top 100 commonly used verbs in Japanese through spaced repetition.
+Want to learn the top 100 most commonly used verbs in Japanese or remember those important details from your history class?
+This app will help you create flashcards for any subject and help learn through spaced repetition.

 ### App Walk-though
 Select the answer from the three choices.